Are you looking to buy an investment property or a new home?

-There are two main procedures to remove a caveat and in each case a caveator must be prepared to incur considerable expense to prove their interest in the property if they do not want the caveat to be removed.
-They are:
+There are two main procedures to remove a caveat and in each case, a caveator must be prepared to incur considerable expense to prove their interest in the property if they do not want the caveat to be removed.

 - Removal by Application to the Registrar General

 - Removal by Order of the Supreme Court

 In both instances, the caveator will be obliged to commence court proceedings or defend proceedings to prove their caveatable interest.

 The costs of these court proceedings will usually follow the event, which effectively means that if you are unsuccessful in proving a caveatable interest the costs will be claimed from you.

 This has the potential to mean you’re liable to pay costs in the tens of thousands of dollars.

 - Also read:The Pros and Cons of Property Investment